DavidAnson/markdownlint/doc/Rules.md

 Parameters: siblings_only, allow_different_nesting (boolean; default `false`)

-This rule is triggered if there are multiple headings in the document that has the same text:
+This rule is triggered if there are multiple headings in the document that have the same text:

 ```markdown